gpaddis/datalo/README.md

 ```
 $ composer global require gpaddis/datalo
 ```
 After the installation, datalo will be available in any directory.
+Make sure to place the `$HOME/.composer/vendor/bin` directory (or the equivalent directory for your OS) in your $PATH so the datalo executable can be located by your system.

 ## Usage
 Use the command `datalo isbn` to process a **list of eBooks** (passed as the first argument, in our case: `eBook_list.csv`) and `datalo issn` for a **list of journals**.
 The second argument is the **destination file** you want to generate: `destination_file.txt`.